Kayleexx/conflux/README.md

 # Conflux

-Conflux is a modular, actor-based real-time collaboration backend written in Rust.
+Conflux is a modular, actor-based real-time collaboration engine written in Rust.
 It provides room-based CRDT synchronization, presence/awareness broadcasting, and text chat — all over WebSockets with JWT authentication.

 It’s designed as the backend core for collaborative editors, shared boards, or multiplayer apps where multiple users edit or interact in real time.